The longest running rivalry west of the Rockies returns this week, with the added twist of live and legal Arizona sports betting.

 They’ll have their shot at 2 p.m.
 Arizona time Saturday at Sun Devil Stadium on the Pac-12 Network.

 ASU Heavy Favorites to Win on Saturday

-Arizona sportsbooks aren’t riding high on Fisch’s squad, which is understandable, given Arizona’s 1-10 record this season compared to ASU’s 7-4 mark.
+The best sports betting apps Arizona has aren’t riding high on Fisch’s squad, which is understandable, given Arizona’s 1-10 record this season compared to ASU’s 7-4 mark.

 For those looking to make a moneyline wager, BetMGM Arizona has ASU at -1100, while DraftKings Arizona has the Sun Devils at -1375 and FanDuel Sportsbook Arizona has them at -1500.
 Want to take a moneyline flyer on the Wildcats?
 You can get them at +700 at BetMGM Arizona.

 All three sportsbooks have slight differences when it comes to Saturday’s over/under, with BetMGM Arizona listing it at 52.5 total points (-105), while DraftKings Arizona has it at 53 (-110), and FanDuel Sportsbook Arizona has it at 53.5 (-110).

 Because of the rivalry and the holiday weekend, a spokesperson for BetMGM Arizona said they are expecting more action on Arizona-Arizona State than the schools get on a typical Saturday.

 Adam Pullen, assistant director of trading at Caesars Sportsbook, also foresees a big weekend.

 “Having sports wagering available throughout Arizona will definitely make this the most bet on Territorial Cup in history," Pullen said.
 "The spread indicates that this year’s game will be a foregone conclusion, but we’re certain the Wildcats will do their best to rebound from last year’s edition where they were manhandled by the Sun Devils in Tucson.”